 After they’d reviewed the guidelines, Nikki had a suggestion.
 “Let’s talk about the topics we need to cover and how much studying each of us has done already.”

 After discussing the topics and tests that each of them had so far, they agreed that they had more studying to do.
-They decided they should meet on Sundays and Thursdays, with the next meeting at Jeremy’s house on Sunday, then Greg and Nikki’s on Thursday, Lyle’s the following Sunday, Mike’s the following Thursday, and Jeremy’s on the Sunday before the midterm exam on Thursday the nineteenth.
+They decided they should meet on Sundays and Thursdays, with the next meeting at Jeremy’s house on Sunday, then Greg and Nikki’s on Thursday, Lyle’s the following Sunday, Mike’s the following Thursday, and Jeremy’s on the Sunday before the midterm exam which was on Thursday, the nineteenth.
 That made six meetings.
 They also agreed that if the majority wanted to drop one of the meetings that could be done, but only one time.
-They also agreed that they’d eat dinner at home before each Thursday meeting and lunch before each Sunday meeting.
+They also agreed that they’d eat dinner at home before each Thursday meeting, and lunch at home before each Sunday meeting.

-Because distance was a problem at night, they all agreed that they’d get a parent to drive them when the Thursday night meeting was on the other side of Treat Boulevard from where they lived; Jeremy said he didn’t think his mother would would be available, so Lyle said his mom would drive them.
+Because distance was a problem at night, they all agreed that they’d get a parent to drive them when the Thursday night meeting was on the other side of Treat Boulevard from where they lived; Jeremy said he didn’t think his mother would would have returned from her trip by then, so Lyle said his mom would drive them.
 On Sundays they decided they’d ride their bikes unless it was raining.

 After about an hour and a half Greg stood up and stretched.
 “It looks like we have a little over a half-hour left.
 Let’s take a break.
-I want to chat some more with Lyle about water polo and swimming.”
+I want to chat some more with Lyle about water polo and swimming for a few minutes, anyway.”

 “Okay,” Mike said.
 “Let’s take a bathroom break or whatever.
-Greg, you and Lyle can sit in the family room to talk about playing sports where you get wet on purpose.
+Greg, you and Lyle can sit in the family room to talk about playing the kind of sports where you get wet on purpose.
 Let’s get back together in ten minutes.”

 Greg and Lyle went to the family room and sat next to each other.

-“Coach Mann told me that I’ll be on the swim team once I have my CIF clearance.
+“Coach Mann had me swim some laps yesterday, and he told me that I’ll be on the swim team once I have my CIF clearance.
 Seems he needs someone else crazy enough to go out for fly and backstroke.
 Now it depends on whether I passed my physical.
 My mom took me to the doctor after school yesterday.
 I assume that I’ll pass the exam here since I passed the physical and was on the swim team at Mountain Lakes.
 Why aren’t you going out for swimming?”

 “My folks said I need to make sure I get all A’s, and moving to a new school makes that harder.
 So I had to choose, either the water polo team or the swim team.
 Water polo is my sport of choice.”